Kodular/Documentation/docs/components/social/twitter.md

 [[Method('Twitter', 'RequestMentions', false)]]

 Requests the 20 most recent mentions of the logged-in user.
-When the mentions have been retrieved, the system will raise the <code>MentionsReceived</code> event and set the <code>Mentions</code> property to the list of mentions.<p><u>Requirements</u>: This should only be called after the <code>IsAuthorized</code> event has been raised, indicating that the user has successfully logged in to Twitter.</p>
+When the mentions have been retrieved, the system will raise the `` MentionsReceived `` event and set the `` Mentions `` property to the list of mentions.

+<u>Requirements</u>: This should only be called after the `` IsAuthorized `` event has been raised, indicating that the user has successfully logged in to Twitter.

 ### SearchTwitter